elliefewings/cellranger_wrapper/README.md

 ```
 ## Input

-The input can be either the path to one directory containing multiple fastqs, or the path to a text file containing a list of directories.
+The input `-i` can be either the path to one directory containing multiple fastqs, or the path to a text file containing a list of directories.
 When supplying a file containing a list of fastq-containing directories, it is assumed that the directory name is the name of the sample to be analysed.

 Example input file:
 ```